FedeDP/ncursesFM/README.md

 * Stats support (permissions and sizes).
 * In-program helper message -> press 'l'.
 * Sync between tabs.
-* Rename file/folders support.
 * Shasum/md5sum, through openssl.
-* Move file/folders support -> use cut for this.
-If a file is "cut" on the same filesystem, it will be moved, otherwise it will be copied.
 * Search support: it will search your string in current directory tree, and, if anything was found, you'll be able to open it, if it was a file, or to move in your searched location.
 * It can search your string inside archives too.
 Then, if found, you can go to the folder of the archive, to extract it.
 * Basic print support: you need "libcups" for this to work.